 A 1960s bridge house perched between a neighbourhood park and a bustling intersection in Amsterdam North.
-In summer the neighbouring Noorderpark is a popular leafy oasis for locals.
-This bridge house is a perfect overnight stop-over for cyclists on the LF7 cycle route.
-Explore the hottest new spots in the city within walking distance: the acclaimed EYE film museum is accessible by bus (15 minutes).
-Amsterdam Central Station is accessible by metro (7 minutes) or by bicycle (12 minutes).
+In summer, the neighbouring Noorderpark is a popular leafy oasis for locals.
+Explore the hottest new spots in Amsterdam Noord within walking distance, or take the metro from the station across the street to get to Amsterdam Central Station in only 2 minutes.
+The acclaimed EYE film museum is accessible by bus (15 minutes).
+Or by bike, of course: this bridge house is a perfect overnight stop for cyclists on the LF7 cycle route.

 From 1969 to 2017 the Meeuwenpleinbrug bridge house accommodated the city’s bridge keepers.
 In 2017 the bridge house started a new chapter as one of 28 suites for SWEETS hotel.

 Architectural Style: Structuralism